Generosity for the Sake of the Gospel

 Today, Steve is the senior advancement director for Multiplication Network Ministries, which provides church planter training and places Bibles internationally.
 “If we can change the condition of the human heart through the proclamation of the Word,” explains Steve, “then we can change a lot in this world right now.”

 Steve and Julie learned the power of generosity from other believers.
 “It’s not one of those things where all of a sudden our pocketbooks became God’s,” explains Steve.
 “We had to learn how to exercise the spiritual gift of giving.
 We just had to do it.”

-Utilizing the Stewards Fund(Barnabas Foundation’s donor-advised fund), the Chittendens give to a variety of causes and emphasize the role of the Holy Spirit in their decision making.
+Utilizing the Stewards Fund(Barnabas Foundation’s donor-advised fund), Steve and Julie give to a variety of causes and emphasize the role of the Holy Spirit in their decision making.
 “It’s really important to follow the Spirit,” notes Steve.
 “When God tells you to give, then by all means, do it!”

 Steve and Julie also have an estate plan through Barnabas Foundation, and they plan to give through their wills to ministries near to their heart.
 “It’s our legacy,” says Steve.
 “Through our estate plan, others will see that we’re followers of Jesus.”

 Knowing everything they have belongs to God, giving to ministry is deeply satisfying for Steve and Julie.
 “Other than the love of Christ, it’s the true joy-maker in our lives,” says Steve.